AVSLab/basilisk/docs/source/Support/bskKnownIssues.rst

 - prior version had a bug in computer the latitude in ``PCPF2LLA()`` inside :ref:`geodeticConversion`.
 This is used in the ``specifyLocationPCPF()`` method inside :ref:`groundLocation`, and in :ref:`msisAtmosphere` and ref:`albedo`.
+- :ref:`coarsesunsensor` now receives in ``sensorList`` a list of CSS configuration state pointers, not a copy to the configuration structures.
+This allows these values to be changed on the fly from within python.
+However, the simulation code must ensure that the CSS configuration structures are retained in memory or a segmentation fault will ensue.

 Version 2.1.3
 -------------